Singapore@50: 3 lessons for brand-builders

 2. Brands need to deliver a powerful customer experience and constantly improve it

 What makes Singapore such a standout?
 If you ask those who know the country well the answers are consistent - efficient, corruption-free, safe, professional, cosmopolitan, always improving.
 This has yielded enormous economic, social and cultural benefits.
 Singapore has become the preferred regional hub for businesses by attracting human and financial capital.
 It is a top tourist destination.
 This hasn’t happened by accident.
 The government has gone to great lengths to create a tangible experience for its target customers that delivers its purpose and vision.
-Investment in brand Singapore is huge, with the government creating innovative institutions, partnerships even tax systems.
+Investment in brand Singapore is huge, with the government creating innovative institutions, partnerships and even tax systems.
 It acts as a venture capitalist (Temasek) and a master marketer.

 It is remarkable that brand Singapore is not only able to deliver a consistently rich customer experience but is constantly looking to better it.
 Singapore is now seeking to become the world’s first Smart Nation.
 It wants to enhance its national capabilities to Singapore “with fuller use of technology to live, work and play”.
 Initiatives include using data to be more insightful about how to improve citizens lives, and the creation of a mini-Silicon Valley for start-ups called BASH (Building Amazing Start Ups Here).
 Again this makes the nation-brand more desirable, driving its growth with talent development and retention (a challenge for many APAC countries) as well as commercial success.